-It’s hard to think that the year is quickly coming to close.
-I hope everyone had a wonderful Thanksgiving with family and friends and that you have plenty of leftover turkey because I’ve got a couple of quick and easy leftover turkey recipes to share with you over the next few days.
+It’s hard to think that the year is quickly coming to a close.
+I hope everyone had a wonderful Thanksgiving with family and friends and that you have plenty of leftover turkey…because I’ve got a couple of quick and easy leftover turkey recipes to share with you over the next few days.
 The first one is this Leftover French Onion Turkey Bake!

 Since I’m all about easy recipes, I decided to throw together something that pretty much made itself.
 I didn’t end up with a sink-full of dirty dishes and I didn’t have to spend time slaving over a hot stove.